wuxin-github/hello-world/README.md

 # hello-world
 just a sample

-hello everyone,nice to join github family.
+hello everyone,you are welcome. nice to join github family.